microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceprincipal-getmemberobjects.md

 ---
 title: "servicePrincipal: getMemberObjects"
 description: "Get the list of groups and directory roles that this service principal is a member of.
 This check is transitive."
-localization_priority: Normal
+localization_priority: Priority
-doc_type: apiPageType
+doc_type: resourcePageType
-ms.prod: ""
+ms.prod: "microsoft-identity-platform"
-author: ""
+author: "davidmu1"
 ---

 # servicePrincipal: getMemberObjects